vivianblanco-tech/device-flow/scripts/email-test/README.md

 # Email Notification Test Script

-This standalone Go program tests all email notifications in the Laptop Tracking System by sending test emails and verifying they arrive correctly in Mailhog.
+This standalone Go program tests all email notifications in Align by sending test emails and verifying they arrive correctly in Mailhog.

 ## Quick Start